fronteers/website/src/en/conference/index.md

 Filmtheater De Witt - an atmospheric cinema, brasserie and cultural stage in the historic center of Dordrecht.

-The cinema and brasserie are wheelchair accessible.
-There are no steps or other obstacles in the building.
-There is also a lift in the building.
-There is also an accessible toilet available on the ground floor.
+The cinema and brasserie are fully wheelchair accessible.
+The building has step-free access throughout, includes a lift, and offers an accessible toilet on the ground floor.

 {% googlemaps "De Witt, Nieuwstraat 62, Dordrecht" %}
 <br />